andcscott/MASM-Low-Level-IO/README.md

 This program was my final project for **CS 271 - Computer Architecure and Assembly Lanuage** at Oregon State University.
-It uses string primitives, macros and procedures to perform low level I/O operations.
+It uses string primitives, macros and procedures to perform low level I/O operations in x86 Assembly.

 ## Program Description